Madhu14mita/Movie_recommend_system/README.md

 └── similarity.pkl # Similarity matrix (from Google Drive)

 ---
-☁️ Deployment
+##☁️ Deployment

-Hosted on Streamlit Cloud
+Hosted on Streamlit Cloud/

 .pkl files are loaded at runtime from Google Drive using gdown (no large files in repo)